When it comes to feeding racehorses, their nutritional requirements fall in the extreme category level of feeding.

 NOTE: For any resections try to provide small concentrate meals and keep feeds as digestible as possible.

-Horse Gut Health supplements with Fibregenix
+Hind Gut Health supplements with Fibregenix

 Compared to a few years ago there’s now a plethora of horse gut health supplements on the market.
 In fact, hindgut health is currently one of the hottest topics around.
 Most gut health supplements are in the form of yeast probiotics and prebiotics.
 Some are even live bacterial probiotics.
 But are they really useful or just another unnecessary expensive supplement?
 Can they do more harm than good?